robinrodricks/awesome-actionscript3/README.md

 * [RateMe](https://github.com/myflashlab/RateMe-ANE) - Rate Me ANE lets you ask your users to rate your app in the most efficient way
 * [Statusbar](https://github.com/myflashlab/Statusbar-ANE) - Control the Statusbar in your AIR apps in runtime with this ANE
 * [Badge](https://github.com/myflashlab/Badge-ANE) - This ANE lets you control the iOS badge value directly from Adobe AIR app
-* [easyAS-Worker](https://github.com/myflashlab/easyAS-Worker) - Run AS worker in your AIR projects without having to deal with complicated flash.system.Worker class
 * [Can-Open-URL](https://github.com/StickSports/ANE-Can-Open-URL) - ANE for iOS to detect whether an app is installed to handle a specific URL scheme.

 #### Social ANE